starkinfra/sdk-php/README.md

 );
 ```

-### Respond to a Due DynamicBrcode Read
+### Answer to a Due DynamicBrcode Read

-When a due DynamicBrcode is read by your user, a GET request will be made to your
+When a Due DynamicBrcode is read by your user, a GET request containing
-registered URL to retrieve additional information needed to complete the transaction.
+the BR code UUID will be made to your registered URL to retrieve additional
+information needed to complete the transaction.

-The GET request must be answered within 5 seconds, with an HTTP status code 200, and
+The GET request must be answered within 5 seconds, with a HTTP status code 200, and
 in the following format.

 ```php